 - Branding: Customers can browse and order from multiple businesses

-- Order fulfillment: Your business can choose to fulfill orders with delivery people in the third-party delivery platform’s network, with your own delivery staff, or by customer pickup
+- Order fulfilment: Your business can choose to fulfil orders with delivery people in the third-party delivery platform’s network, with your own delivery staff or by customer pickup

 - Pricing: The third-party platform charges your business a commission (a percentage) on orders placed through its marketplace

 With white-label delivery solutions and third-party marketplaces, your business can offer customers on-demand delivery by tapping into a network of third-party delivery people.
 The experience of white-label delivery, however, originates on your business’s own channels, making it a useful tool to promote brand loyalty among your existing customer base.
 If you’re interested in increasing your brand visibility among a new customer base, you might consider listing your business on a third-party’s marketplace.
 Some businesses even find that combining the 2 offerings can help serve multiple growth goals at once.